Cressi Start Pro 2.0 BCD Review

 - Large carry handle for BCD and tank

-The Start uses Cressi’s power inflation system.
-It has three over-pressure relief/dump valves.
+The Start Pro 2.0 has three exhaust valves.
 Two are located on the shoulders (one left, one right) and the third is round on the rear of the air cell on the right side.
 The two shoulder valves can be manually dumped with pull cords.
 The back one is used through the power inflator system.

-In addition there are four D-rings to attach other small dive accessories.
+In addition, there are two D-rings and two spring-clip holdings to attach other small dive accessories.
 Two are found on the shoulders and the other two are on the sides.
-You can use any of those to attach accessories or snap in hooks for dive gear like a console.
+You can use any of those to attach accessories or snap-in hooks for dive gear like a console.
 They are built from high-quality plastic but are not made from stainless steel!

 Adjustments and Comfort